FernanOrtega/Seichi-candidates-ranking/README.md

-# Bis18
+# Candidates ranking
-Python project with the implementation of the paper submitted to BIS'18 conference.
+Python project with the implementation of a proposal to mine conditions.